Apollo affair: In popular culture

-Dominique LaPierre and Larry Collins mentioned this incident as part of a lengthy and detailed backstory to Israel's nuclear arsenal and its aborted nuclear strike against Libya in The Fifth Horseman.
-The film states that at least half of the uranium, according to the CIA, made it to Israel.
+Dominique LaPierre and Larry Collins mentioned this incident as part of a lengthy and detailed backstory to Israel's nuclear arsenal and its fictitious aborted nuclear strike against Libya in The Fifth Horseman.
+The book states that at least half of the uranium, according to the CIA, made it to Israel.

 In the movie The Sum of All Fears, after determining that the Baltimore nuclear bomb's plutonium came from Savannah River in 1968, Jack Ryan asked Spinnaker via smartphone where the plutonium went.
 This is a fictitious reference to the Apollo Affair.
 In the movie an Israeli A-4 carrying a plutonium bomb is shot down, its bomb later recovered by scrap dealers, and its plutonium sold to neo-Nazis (Palestinian terrorists in the book).